Welcome to Reception

 The leader for Reception is Mrs Farr.

-We have two amazing classes in Reception, Foxes and Badgers.
-Mrs Farr is the class teacher for Foxes and Mrs Buckland and Miss Hughes are Badgers class teacher.
+Mrs Farr is the class teacher for Turtles.
+Mrs Snape and Miss Hughes are Seahorses class teacher.
+Miss Pelling teaches Starfish class.

 We believe that the first year of school is such an important stage of a child's education.
 We want the children to enjoy their schooling experience from day one to ensure they develop a life-long love of learning.
 We aim for the children in Early Years to be: